URI-ABD/cakes-paper/reviewer-response.md

 redundant.
 Take lines 651 to 668 as an example.
 Tightening up the Results and the Discussion can only help the exposition.*

-offload to figure captions where possible, don't spell out everything
+offload to figure captions where possible, don't spell out everything (TODO MORGAN)

 *I led a bioinformatics project that used an entropy scaling approach to search a database of protein sequences.
 See Reference [1].
 As a result,